May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks

-Concretely, we run both attacks for $500$ iterations, with $B=512$ forward passes on each iteration.
+\textbf{Implementational Parameters.} We run both attacks for $500$ iterations, with $B=512$ forward passes on each iteration.
 For both attacks, we take $p=256$ promising candidates for each token position.
-For the implementation of our loss function, we compute average sensitivities based on a subset of the Dolly fine-tuning dataset \cite{DatabricksBlog2023DollyV2}, and drop the bottom $75\%$ of all attention heads.
+For the implementation of our loss function, we compute average sensitivities based on a subset of $50$ examples from the Dolly fine-tuning dataset \cite{DatabricksBlog2023DollyV2}, and drop the bottom $75\%$ of all attention heads.